 Clients routinely ask “What is the downside of filing bankruptcy?”
-While there certainly is a downside to filing bankruptcy, a thorough review of most clients’ financial situation reveals that a bankruptcy is the right financial move for them.
+While there certainly is a downside to filing bankruptcy, a thorough review of most clients’ financial situation reveals that bankruptcy is the right financial move for them.
 This article will the downside of filing bankruptcy, but also help to put it in context.
 As a Charlotte bankruptcy attorney, my goal is to help you decide what’s best for you and your family.

 Bankruptcy will no doubt affect your credit score.
-However, this is usually only a concern for those with perfect a perfect credit score coming into a bankruptcy.
+However, this is usually only a concern for those with perfect credit scores coming into bankruptcy.
 That situation is rare.
 More often, a client’s credit score is already low due to late payments, missed payments, repossessions, foreclosures, or other financial issues.

 The good news is that for most individuals, your credit score one year after filing bankruptcy will be as good as it was on the day you filed.
 In other words, one year after filing, your credit score has already recovered and you no longer have the debt issues you had prior to filing.
 From there, it’s easy to rebuild your credit if you’re intentional about it.
 Our firm always offers tips on rebuilding credit after bankruptcy, and they do make a difference.

 Effect of Bankruptcy On Credit Cards

-When you file bankruptcy, you can’t keep “a few credit cards”.
-All of your credit cards will be cancelled upon filing.
+When you file bankruptcy, you can’t keep “a few credit cards.”
+All of your credit cards will be canceled upon filing.
 The good news is you’re no longer living on credit cards.
 A common question arises regarding having a credit card for emergency purposes.
 Most clients report to us that credit card companies offer them credit soon after they receive their discharge in bankruptcy.
 The reason is the bankruptcy filing improved your Debt To Income ratio and made you a great candidate for credit cards.
 Additionally, creditors like extending credit to individuals who recently filed bankruptcy because they know you’re more likely to repay the debt.
 After all, you can’t file bankruptcy again for a long time.

 Effect of Bankruptcy On Getting A Mortgage